David Durlach and the Dancing Iron Dust

 He founded TechnoFrolics, a high-tech design studio, and put his passions into practice, developing computer-controlled dancing artworks, educational exhibits, and commercial attractions.
 As his business developed, he also became a popular lecturer on the importance of merging technical sophistication with emotional sensitivity.

 Rare photo of DD away from TF

-Since TechnoFrolics' inception in 1988, its kinetic artworks, educational exhibits, and commercial attractions have been exhibited throughout the U.S., Europe, Asia, Australia, Canada, the Middle East, and Central America, in highly diverse contexts including art galleries, museums, trade shows, aquariums & zoos, press events, and conferences on socially responsible uses of high-technology.
+Since TechnoFrolics' inception in 1988, its kinetic artworks, educational exhibits, and commercial attractions have been exhibited throughout the U.S., Europe, Asia, Australia, Canada, the Middle East, and Mexico, in highly diverse contexts including art galleries, museums, trade shows, aquariums & zoos, press events, and conferences on socially responsible uses of high-technology.